 Why some children get a late autism diagnosis

-Many children with autism spectrum disorder (ASD) are diagnosed in early childhood.
+Many children with autism are diagnosed in early childhood.
 But for others, the signs might not be as clear.
-It might not be until they’re at primary school or even secondary school that the question of ASD comes up.
+It might not be until they’re at primary school or even secondary school that the question of autism comes up.

 During these years, social and behavioural differences can become more obvious as children respond to the social and educational challenges of school and friendships.

 What an autism diagnosis means for your child

 You might wonder whether getting and having an autism diagnosis in later childhood or adolescence will make a difference to your child.

 The diagnosis itself won’t change your child, or the way that you think or feel about your child.
 But it might help you both understand why your child is having difficulties.

 A diagnosis describes your child’s abilities, difficulties and needs.
 And it can help to guide support and intervention for your child and help with getting services and funding to support your child’s development – for example, extra help at school.